-Diaper Bank of North Carolina is proud to introduce our latest initiative, On the Spot, improving access to feminine hygiene products for women and girls in our community.
+On the Spot is Diaper Bank of North Carolinas initiative to improve access to period products for women and girls in our community.

 As with other hygiene products not covered by government programs such as WIC and SNAP (food stamps), women must make difficult trade-offs to cope with the expense of sanitary pads and tampons.
 They skip rent payments or go without groceries.
 They use fewer products at the expense of health and hygiene.
 They substitute by using toilet paper to line their underwear, and then worry about embarrassing accidents.